Konmari Checklist Bullet Journal

 I created this Konmari checklist free printable based on my declutter bullet journal spread above, so feel free to print this if you don’t feel like doing it yourself!

-It is made to fit a A5 sized bullet journal notebook, but if your notebook is of a different size then just adjust your printing settings so the printed checklist fit your planner or journal.
+It is made to fit an A5-sized bullet journal notebook, but if your notebook is of a different size then just adjust your printer settings so the Konmari method list fits your planner or journal.

-Do you follow the life changing magic of tidying up checklist too?
-Let me know your spread in comments below.
+Do you follow the life-changing magic of tidying up checklist too?
+Let me know your spread in the comments below.
+Or let us know if you found our Kon Mari checklist helpful.